Best Countries to Live in 2023

 The country has a low unemployment rate and a well-educated workforce.
 The economy is fueled by low corporate tax rates, a highly developed service sector with excellence in financial sectors, and a strong high-tech manufacturing industry.
 As a result, living in Switzerland becomes very appealing to those considering a move to Europe.

-Also, note that Switzerland ranks first in the Best Countries To Retire survey.
+Also, note that Switzerland ranks first in the Best Places To Retire survey.

 Switzerland – Quality of Life Attributes and Scores